 The Health Services Office is conveniently located in East Hall Annex and is open Monday through Friday during the academic year.
 Summer hours and semester break hours are posted well in advance.

-IMPORTANT: Spring semester students who opt not to take the student insurance need to complete the online waiver.
+Students who opt not to enroll in the Student Insurance Plan MUST complete the online waiver.

 Online Waiver Process

 If students do not complete a waiver, they will receive the coverage and be charged the fee.
 Contact the Office of Student Finance-Main Campus for more information on the cost of this plan.
-To waive your coverage or review plan information, including detailed co-payment/deductible amounts and benefit information, please visit the Gallagher Koster website at www.gallagherkoster.com/Post.
-You also may contact Gallagher Koster directly at 877.320.4347 with any questions.
+To waive your coverage or review plan information, including detailed co-payment/deductible amounts and benefit information, please visit the Gallagher Student Health site at www.gallagherstudent.com/Post.
+You also may contact Gallagher Student Health directly at 877.320.4347 with any questions.
 Customer service agents are available to assist you Monday through Friday 8:30 a.m. to 7:00 p.m.
 (EST)

-Please note: You must have your Post University Student ID number to waive coverage on the Gallagher Koster site.
-Your Student ID number will be provided when you register for spring classes.
+Please note: You must have your Post University Student ID number to waive coverage on the Gallagher Student Health site.
+Your Student ID number will be provided when you register for spring semester classes.
 If you have any questions about obtaining your Student ID number, please contact the Office of Admissions at 203.596.4555.

 Full-time students are required to have a complete physical examination signed by a physician along with an updated immunization record on file in the Health Services Office by August 1st each year.